getpopper/popper/docs/sections/guides.md

       ports:
         8888/tcp: 8888
 ```
 Remarks:
 - `uses` is set to `./` (current directory), as this step uses an image built from the `Dockerfile` in the local workspace directory
 - `ports` is set to `{8888/tcp: 8888}` which will allow the host machine to connect to the notebook server in the container

-In your local shell, execute the step in interactive mode
+Next, in your local shell, execute the step in interactive mode
 ```sh
 popper sh -f wf.yml jupyter
 ```